PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 p.legend.location = "top_right"
 show(p, notebook_handle=True)
 ```
+The resulting plot should match the `train_loss` plot in the Scalars tab of the TensorBoard summary.

-### Learning curve summaries per mini-batch
+#### Learning curve summaries per mini-batch

-To extract per mini-batch summaries, use the output produced by FRNN logged to the standard out (in case of the batch jobs, it will all be contained in the Slurm output file).
+To extract per mini-batch summaries, we require a finer granularity of checkpoint data than what it is logged to the per-epoch lines of `csv_logs/` files.
+We must directly use the output produced by FRNN logged to the standard output stream.
+In the case of the non-interactive Slurm batch jobs, it will all be contained in the Slurm output file, e.g. `slurm-3842170.out`.
 Refer to the following notebook to perform the analysis of learning curve on a mini-batch level: [FRNN_scaling.ipynb](https://github.com/PPPLDeepLearning/plasma-python/blob/master/examples/notebooks/FRNN_scaling.ipynb)